huggingface/huggingface.js/packages/tasks/src/image-to-image/about.md

 Pix2Pix is a popular model used for image-to-image translation tasks.
 It is based on a conditional-GAN (generative adversarial network) where instead of a noise vector a 2D image is given as input.
 More information about Pix2Pix can be retrieved from this [link](https://phillipi.github.io/pix2pix/) where the associated paper and the GitHub repository can be found.

-The below images show some of the examples shared in the paper that can be obtained using Pix2Pix.
-There are various cases this model can be applied on.
+The images below show some examples extracted from the Pix2Pix paper.
+This model can be applied to various use cases.
 It is capable of relatively simpler things, e.g., converting a grayscale image to its colored version.
 But more importantly, it can generate realistic pictures from rough sketches (can be seen in the purse example) or from painting-like images (can be seen in the street and facade examples below).

 ![Examples](https://huggingface.co/datasets/huggingfacejs/tasks/resolve/main/image-to-image/pix2pix_examples.jpg)